pingidentity/pingdirectory-go-client/configurationapi/docs/AddRecurringTaskChainRequest.md

 ### NewAddRecurringTaskChainRequest

-`func NewAddRecurringTaskChainRequest(chainName string, enabled bool, recurringTask []string, scheduledMonth []EnumrecurringTaskChainScheduledMonthProp, scheduledDateSelectionType EnumrecurringTaskChainScheduledDateSelectionTypeProp, scheduledTimeOfDay []string, ) *AddRecurringTaskChainRequest`
+`func NewAddRecurringTaskChainRequest(chainName string, recurringTask []string, scheduledDateSelectionType EnumrecurringTaskChainScheduledDateSelectionTypeProp, scheduledTimeOfDay []string, ) *AddRecurringTaskChainRequest`

 NewAddRecurringTaskChainRequest instantiates a new AddRecurringTaskChainRequest object This constructor will assign default values to properties that have it defined,